-Between January and Easter all candidates undertake an exciting and practical 8-week core course that explores and unpacks what ALM ministry is, how God might be calling us to serve the local church and how we can grow and sustain our ministry.
-During this time there will also be 2 study days focusing on the areas of safe practice and collaborative ministry.
+Between January and Easter all candidates undertake an exciting and practical 8-week core course that explores and unpacks what ALM ministry is, what it means to be called to serve as a lay minster in the local church and how we can develop the skills required to make sure our ministries remain fruitful.
+During this time there will also be two additional training days focusing on the areas of safeguarding and collaborative ministry.

 Part 2: Ministry Elective

-From Easter to June candidates will do 8-10 weeks’ specialist training in their selected area of ministry.
-There are now 10 ministry electives available including; Mission, Community, Children’s Ministry, Pastoral Care, Worship, Prayer & Spirituality, Youth Ministry, Parish Administration, Ecology & Creation, Primary School Chaplaincy.
+From Easter to June candidates will do 8-12 weeks’ specialist training in their selected area of ministry.
+There are currently nine ministry electives available including; Children’s Ministry, Community, Ecology & Creation, Mission, Parish Administration, Pastoral Care, Prayer & Spirituality, Worship and Youth Ministry.

 Part 3: Preparation & Commissioning

-From July to September candidates are encouraged to engage with ongoing reflective practice whilst working alongside their incumbent to complete a role description and final assessment.
-In preparation for their commissioning in September there will also be a reflective pre-commissioning quiet day.
+From July to September candidates are encouraged to engage with ongoing reflective practice whilst working alongside their incumbent to complete a role description that can be supported and approved by their PCC.
+In preparation for the September commissioning service there will also be a pre-commissioning quiet day.

 How can I be selected?

 Authorised Lay Ministry is not solely about any one person’s desire to select or be selected.
 Any applications for ALM must be the expressed desire of the wider parish where a PCC, incumbent and individual can discern and respond to God’s call together.
 In this way ALM is unlike other forms of ‘licensed’ ministry.
 ALMs are nominated so that they can work collaboratively as part of the wider parish ministry teams where the need is greatest, where their gifts can be well used, and where their ministry fits within the wider vision/mission of the parish.